la2050/challenge/partners.markdown

 **Evaluation Partner: Social Venture Partners Los Angeles**

-This year, we've chosen Social Venture Partners Los Angeles (SVPLA) to serve as our external evaluation partner.
+This year, we've chosen Social Venture Partners Los Angeles (SVP) to serve as our external evaluation partner.

-SVPLA is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
-SVPLA Partners - nonprofit professionals, business executives, and other local changemakers - donate their time, skills, money, and networks to amplify the most impactful efforts transforming our region.
+SVP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
+SVP Partners - nonprofit professionals, business executives, and other local changemakers - donate their time, skills, money, and networks to amplify the most impactful efforts transforming our region.

-SVPLA Partners will serve on evaluation teams to review and score applications, ultimately recommending finalists in each of the five goal categories - LIVE, LEARN, PLAY, CONNECT, and CREATE.
+SVP Partners will serve on evaluation teams to review and score applications, ultimately recommending finalists in each of the five goal categories - LIVE, LEARN, PLAY, CONNECT, and CREATE.
 The 25 finalists will then proceed to an online voting round, where public vote will determine the grant winners in each category.

 **Additional Funding and Prize Partners**